A Living Story of Organic, Sustainable Agriculture in Tamil Nadu, India

 “A society that doesn’t know where its food comes from is a society without humanity, without culture, and it will perish.”
 Masanobu Fukoaka

 We recognise that all the organic matter that grows on and around the farm is a bio-resource.
 This is our profit, not financial but nutritional.
 The currency that we are generating is the currency of wellbeing.

 We understand that a healthy soil means healthy crops and healthy crops in turn mean healthy people and healthy people mean a healthy society and a healthy society means a vibrant and creative culture.
 We deeply believe that to bring any meaningful social change we have to bring people together.
 Healthy nutritious food is at the root of this solution.

 These ideas come together on Solitude Farm through sustainable food projects such as fruit and vegetable baskets; permaculture and cooking workshops; the People, Food, Music movement; music festivals and events; and in the heart of the organic farm, the Solitude Organic Farm Café.

 Solitude Farm was started in January 1996 by a group of young Aurovillians, of which Krishna Mckenzie remains as one of the founder members.

-Krishna is a Briton who studied at a Krishnamurti school in the UK.
+Krishna from England did studied at a Krishnamurti school in his home country.
 He came to Auroville in 1993 when he was 19 years old.
 Everything that has happened since the start of the farm in 1996 has been inspired by the teachings of Masonubu Fukoaka and has been made possible by the wide vision of The Mother Sri Aurobindo.

 The story of Solitude Farm as it exists today started with a dream.
 Krishna speaks of a dream in which Fukoaka appeared and cut his hair.
 In the dream, Krishna paid Fukoaka 1 pound and received 100 pounds in change.
 The spread of abundance is a running thread at the heart of the farm and café.